prometheus/prometheus/docs/querying/api.md

 with caution for specific low-volume use cases.
 It is not suitable for replacing the ingestion via scraping.

-Enable the OTLP receiver by the feature flag `--enable-feature=otlp-write-receiver`.
+Enable the OTLP receiver by setting `--web.enable-otlp-receiver`.
 When enabled, the OTLP receiver endpoint is `/api/v1/otlp/v1/metrics`.

 *New in v2.47*